 DNA Evidence Analysis

 DNA testing has become a powerful tool for genealogical research, but interpreting genetic evidence requires careful attention to match levels, testing limitations, and the distinction between correlation and proof.
 This analysis examines the DNA evidence connecting four families who married in Donaghmoyne parish between 1841 and 1858.
+The analysis is organized in tiers reflecting the strength of evidence supporting each connection, ranging from documented segment-level confirmation to threshold matches at the edge of significance.

 The evidence varies significantly across the network.
 Some connections are supported by strong internal matches that confirm documented relationships.
 Others rest on cross-network matches at threshold levels that suggest but do not prove biological connections.
 This page presents what we know, what we suspect, and where the evidence remains inconclusive.

-Understanding DNA Match Levels
+Understanding DNA Match Levels and Evidence Tiers

 Strong matches (100+ cM): Reliably indicate a biological relationship, typically within 4–5 generations.
 These matches are almost certainly "identical by descent" (IBD)—inherited from a common ancestor.